NethServer/docs/administrator-manual/en/backup.rst

 Duplicity
 ^^^^^^^^^

-:index:`Duplicity` is the well-known and default engine for |product|.
+:index:`Duplicity` is the well-known default engine for |product|.
 It has a good compression algorithm which will reduce storage usage on the destination.
 Duplicity requires a full backup once a week, when the backup set is very big the process may take more than 24 hours to complete.
-The |product| implements doesn't support encryption.
+|product| doesn't implement backup encryption if the engine is Duplicity.

 Supported storage backends: